carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ~~~
 {: .bash}

+##  Manipulating lineage and rank tables in phyloseq
 Let's install phyloseq (This instruction might not work on certain version of R)
 and the rest of the required libraries: